 - Executive Committee – empowered to make interim decisions and set the agenda for board meetings

-- Finance Committee – considers and makes recommendations for action on all GRE budget and finance issues
+- Finance Committee – considers and makes recommendations for action on GRE budget and finance issues

 The GRE Board typically meets three times a year and oversees GRE tests, services and research in consultation with these committees.

-The committees typically meet three times a year to monitor, organize, and develop projects and services intended to enhance the GRE Program's usefulness to students, institutions and higher education in general.
+The committees typically meet two to three times a year to monitor, organize, and develop projects and services intended to enhance the GRE Program's usefulness to students, institutions and higher education in general.

 See a list of GRE Board members.